Kooper/IngreSsh/README.md

 * This might be useful for users not comfortable with kubectl or who have no kubectl configured/installed
-* The user could access the container for the application's debug purposes without the API server is exposed outside the secured perimeter
+* The user could access the container for the application's debug purposes without the API server being exposed outside the secured perimeter
-* It is possible to configure a predefined debug image with all the required tools to be used for shell sessions.This allows the administrator to control what is running as debug containers without allowing users to run whatever they want or set up a special security policies
+* It is possible to configure a predefined debug image with all the required tools to be used for shell sessions.
+This allows the administrator to control what is running as debug containers without allowing users to run whatever they want or set up special security policies

 Incoming SSH connections are authenticated with the authorized keys, configured in the ingress resource parameters.
 Ingress resource also contains